-Our first post comes from guest columnist Rob Perez, founder and president of Life Science Cares, a collective effort to unite the human and financial resources of life science companies to help fight poverty in the Boston community.
+Guest columnist and former CEO Rob Perez left his career in the private sector to become Founder and Chairman of Life Science Cares, a collective effort to unite the human and financial resources of life science companies to help fight poverty in the Boston community.

 Read his story here, and be inspired to start your own "second act".

 My "Next Act": Uniting the Life Science Industry to Alleviate Poverty

 Indulge me for a moment and think back to when you were 15 years old.
 You're in high school, being asked to think about what you want for your future, what you want to "be when you grow up."
 You were smart, talented, full of potential.
 It's that same potential that ultimately helped propel you to the success that you have now deservedly attained.

 Now the hard part: Imagine 15-year-old you, with all of that same potential, but in a different family and different environment.
 You live in a one-bedroom apartment in Roxbury, with three younger siblings and your single mother.
 Your mother has been laid off from one of her two jobs and now needs you to work in order to help put food on the table for your family.
 You quit school to work and help your family survive.
 Years later, you're without a high school diploma and have no real prospects for a career.
 You are too tired and frustrated to figure out how to change your circumstance, stuck in a vicious circle and never realizing the tremendous potential within you.